alajmo/sake/README.md

 This readme is also accessible on [sakecli.com](https://sakecli.com/).

-It has many ergonomic features:
+`sake` has many ergonomic features:

-- `auto-completion` of tasks, servers and tags
+- auto-completion of tasks, servers and tags
-- `ssh` into servers or docker containers `sake ssh <server>`
+- SSH into servers or docker containers `sake ssh <server>`
 - list servers/tasks via `sake list servers|tasks`
 - present task output in a compact table format `sake run <task> --output table`
-- open task/server in your preferred editor via `sake edit task <task>`
+- open task/server in your preferred editor `sake edit task <task>`
 - import other `sake.yaml` configs
 - and [many more!](docs/recipes.md)